 Another drawback to pneumatic wheels is the increased maintenance of having to monitor air pressure.
 These types of wheels are easy to puncture, which results in flats.
 One way to get around this is to fill the wheels with polyurethane foam*, which prevents flats but reduces the cushioning effect of the wheels.

 * Semi-Pneumatic wheels feature a dense, molded rubber that has some elasticity and aren’t pressured, so they don’t require air or foam and they won’t go flat.

-Pneumatic tires can provide some great benefits in industrial caster applications, such as shock-absorption and the ability to go off-road.
-However, there are drawbacks, such as they are a little harder to get moving.
-The extended leads also present an increased chance of flutter.
+In short, pneumatic tires can provide some great benefits such as shock-absorption and the ability to go off-road.
+The drawbacks are that they a little harder to get moving and their extended leads also present an increased chance of flutter.
 However, taking these factors into consideration when choosing a pneumatic tire greatly increases your chances of success.